Vegan Oatmeal Raisin Cookies

 - Add the raisins and walnuts and mix until just combined.

-- Use a small cookie scoop or your hands to divide the cookie dough into 16 balls (2 tablespoons each or 47g each).
+- Use a medium cookie scoop or your hands to divide the cookie dough into 16 balls (2 tablespoons each or 47g each).
 Flatten the balls into small flat discs and arrange them on your prepared baking sheets.
 Leave around 2 inches (5 cm) between each cookie as they will spread a little.

 Baking the oatmeal cookies:

 - Enjoy the cookies warm or at room temperature.
+They're wonderful with a glass of almond milk, cup of tea or coffee!

 - Store leftover cookies in an airtight container at room temperature for up to 1 week, in the fridge for up to 2 weeks or in the freezer for up to 2 months.